Hridayansh018/leadflow/README.md

 For support and questions:
 - Check the documentation
-- Review the code comments
 - Open an issue on GitHub

----

-**LeadFlow** - Transforming real estate lead management with AI-powered automation.
+- Contact the development team